 • For server-capable administration nodes, install the sgi-dmapi and sgi-xfsprogs packages from the SGI InfiniteStorage Software Platform (ISSP) release.
-These are part of the DMF Server and DMF Parallel Data Mover YaST patterns.
+These are part of the software for the DMF server and the DMF parallel data mover.
 The DMF software will automatically enable DMAPI, which is required to use the dmi mount option.